 Going forward, Molitor said Roo has enough headroom to handle Planned Parenthood's needs for at least the next three years.
 At which point, the nonprofit plans to work with Bold360 on adding other features.

 Chatbots are not one-size-fits-all

 There are hundreds of vendor options when choosing a provider and a development strategy for chatbots in customer service channels.
-Mohan Vamsi Eswara, CTO of the conversational AI practice at professional services firm Cognizant, said his company benchmarks the major systems and helps in the evaluation process.
+Mohan Vamsi Eswara, CTO of the conversational AI practice at professional services firm Cognizant, said at the conference in San Francisco that his company benchmarks the major systems and helps in the evaluation process.

 "One-size-fits-all will not [work] with conversational AI," Eswara said.
 "Each product has a specialty, and you want to match and optimize the use case.
 That's why we need benchmarking."